SalomePlatform/adao/doc/en/ref_checking_keywords.rst

 calculation case.

 The first term describes the choice between calculation or checking.
-In the graphical interface, the verification is imperatively indicated by the command:
+In the graphical interface, the choice is imperatively indicated by the command:

 .. include:: snippets/CHECKING_STUDY.rst

-The other terms are ordered in alphabetical order.
-The different commands are the following:
+The nested terms are sorted in alphabetical order.
+They are not necessarily required for all algorithms.
+The various commands are the following:

 .. include:: snippets/AlgorithmParameters.rst